KAZU-YAA/KAZU-YAA/README.md

 ## This is Kazuya!

-- I'm Kazuya Hayashi, half Japanese and Hakf Filipino, and i think i might have diarrhea-
+- I'm Kazuya Hayashi, half Japanese and Half Filipino, and i think i might have diarrhea-

+-# i'm also an aspiring music artist!

 ## My stats!